admlcldo/chord2vec/README.md

 3)'train.py' will run the Skip-Gram model using by default the data in the folder 'data'.

-4)'analy.ipyn' is a jupyter notebook which
+4)'analyze.ipyn' is a jupyter notebook which shows some analysis.
+It also produces a random midi file by skipping around nearest neighbours.

+I used a vocabulary size of 500, and trained the model on about 11 million chords (from 150 MB of midi files) for about an hour using an embedding dimension of 32 and a skip window of 6
 ```
 most common chords are
 D : 451636